willgdjones/pydantic-ai/docs/api/models/vertexai.md

 function endpoints
 having the same schemas as the equivalent [Gemini endpoints][pydantic_ai.models.gemini.GeminiModel].

-There are four advantages of using this API over the `generativelanguage.googleapis.com` API which [`GeminiModel`][pydantic_ai.models.gemini.GeminiModel] uses, and one big disadvantage.

 ## Setup

 For details on how to set up authentication with this model as well as a comparison with the `generativelanguage.googleapis.com` API used by [`GeminiModel`][pydantic_ai.models.gemini.GeminiModel],